 “Joanna Penn has an intuitive understanding of how marketing works and how that pertains to the unique challenge of reaching readers and selling books.
 Her advice is always practical, actionable, and – most importantly of all – effective.” – David Gaughran, author of Let's GetDigital and Let's Get Visible

 “In ‘How To Market A Book', Joanna answers the question every author is asking: ‘how do I sell more books?'
 She teaches exactly what's working now – based on her experience publishing both non-fiction and fiction books.
 No “hype” or “fluff” here.
 Great read!”
 Chandler Bolt, author of Book Launch and founder of Self-Publishing School

 “Joanna Penn’s How to Market a Book is the most up to date, personable guide to modern book marketing I know.
 Packed with tips from the charming and well-informed Penn, it’s an essential guide for indie authors who want to keep up with the ever-shifting world of book marketing.” – Joel Friedlander, author and founder of TheBookDesigner.com

 “Right now, self-publishing is a wide open opportunity for writers.
 But it's a confusing and increasingly competitive field.
 Joanna Penn is one of the guides I rely on to help me navigate the maze, make better marketing decisions, and sell more books.
-If you read this book, she'll do the same for you.” – Mark McGuinness, coach and author of Resilience: Facing Down Rejection and Criticism on the Road to Success
+If you read this book, she'll do the same for you.” – Mark McGuinness, Poet, Coach and author of Productivity for Creative People and Resilience: Facing Down Rejection and Criticism on the Road to Success